zencart/documentation/content/user/accessibility/accessibility.md

 Remember the number of visually challenged individuals in the US?
 Well, there's another 1.2 percent of the population that can be affected by "Special Effects" on your website.
 Remember the big rage of blinking text in the \'80s and \'90s?
 Well, there are a lot of folks who got physically ill from the blinking.
 Fast-moving sliders, quick pop-ups, and even color changes on hover can be a problem for these folks.

-## Where Can I find ...?
+## What should I test?

-The manager at your local grocery will keep the milk, bread, and eggs separate.
-Not to meet some federal, state, or local standard, but to make you go throughout the store while shopping rather than go to one counter and leave.
-Is it good practice for your website?
-Probably not.
-If I'm looking for the latest team tee shirts for my wife and me, what would be the most convenient way to shop for those?
-Maybe mixing the men's and women's together in one product is over the top but, having a separate product for each size or color can go the other way and frustrate the customer.
-Imagine having to go to one page for the shirt, another for the color, and another for the size.
-You might think no one would do that but, it happens.
-Zen Cart provides the Attributes Controller to help you consolidate the options for an item and make shopping easier for your client.

-Additionally, from the SEO standpoint, search engines frown upon separate products for each option and reward logical attribute use.
+Testing every single page on your site is not practical or even required.
+You can get good coverage starting with these tests:

+- Home Page
+- Category Listing page (if you have categories with a depth of 2 or greater)
+- Product Listing page
+- Product Info page
+- Shopping Cart page

+Once you've done that, look for non-product pages on your site:
+- See what links are included in the site map - custom pages, define pages, etc.
+- See what links are in the header, sideboxes and footer of your home page.

 ## Where's My Help?

 As the digital landscape evolves, web accessibility has become a crucial aspect of website development.
 Ensuring that all users, regardless of disabilities or impairments, can access and interact with online content is not only ethically important but also a legal requirement in many jurisdictions.

-The following articles include Important items you should check on your site, commonly used test programs, and other useful tools.
-By using a combination of these tools, website owners can gain valuable insights into potential barriers and take necessary steps to make their websites accessible to all users, regardless of their abilities or disabilities.
+The following articles include important items you should check on your site, commonly used test programs, and other useful tools.
+By using a combination of these tools, you can gain valuable insights into potential barriers and take necessary steps to make your websites accessible to all users, regardless of their abilities or disabilities.

 ### Accessibility Tools

 The following free tools are valuable in assessing the accessibility of a website.
-Most will only test the current page and all are not infallible.
+Most will only test the current page and none are infallible.
 Along with viewing the website's actual code, using several of the following tools on any site where accessibility compliance is in doubt is a good practice.

 * [Accessibility Checker from Siteimprove](/user/accessibility/tools/siteimprove/)
 * [ANDI from SSA](/user/accessibility/tools/andi/)